-How can anyone claim that this concrete and glass megalith "respects the scale and design of surrounding structures"?
+How can anyone claim that this dark, ominous glass megalith hovering over family homes and backyards "respects the scale and design of surrounding structures"?

-Sonoma Heights is a highly attractive neighbourhood because of its safe, wholesome, small-town atmosphere despite its proximity to the city.
+Sonoma Heights is a highly attractive neighbourhood because of its safe, wholesome, smalltown atmosphere despite its proximity to the city.
 It is a strong community where neighbours know each other both by face and by name.
 Its quiet, nurturing streets (like Chalone Crescent, pictured on page 2 of this document) are where adults jog, seniors stroll, youth play ball and kids ride their bikes.
 Sonoma Heights spells "quality of life".
 It truly is a village environment.